FedericoPinto02/Algorithm-and-data-structures-Project-Polimi/README.md

 These results may vary depending on the computing power of the machine.

+## Principal implementative Choices
+### Linked List:
+Used to manage highway stations (stazione), maintaining an ordered sequence with prev and next pointers.
+### Hash Table:
+Enables fast station lookup, implemented with separate chaining to handle collisions.
+### Heap Sort:
+Ensures cars at each station are stored in sorted order, using a max heap for efficient sorting.

+## Other stuff
 The complete project specification is available [here](project_specifications.pdf).

 The test cases are available [here](Test).